Differences, disagreements, disputes in the workplace: they happen.

 But if discussion spills over into negativity, it can become disruptive; undermining morale, creating tension and stress, and ultimately crippling performance.

-Conflict can arise between colleagues, peer groups, between employees and managers, departments or even in C-suite.
+Conflict in the workplace can arise between colleagues, peer groups, between employees and managers, departments or even in C-suite.
 It can be overt, with angry clashes, or it can be subversive, expressed in undertones of discontentment.

 At the least, it creates an unpleasant atmosphere of gossip and criticism.
 At worst, it can end in litigation or even damage to your company’s reputation.
 And it costs – in terms of time and money.